Kinjuriu/Kinjuriu/README.md

 - 👋 Hi, I’m @Kinjuriu
 - 👀 I’m interested in Machine Learning and Artificial Intelligence.
-- 🌱 I’m currently learning a python masterclass for data scientists.
 - 💞️ I’m looking to collaborate on other content in github.
-- 📫 How to reach me, you can fing me on Twitter @Phannickky or you can send me an email @kinjuriu@gmail.com
+- 📫 How to reach me, you can fing me on Twitter @Phannickky or you can send me an email @ stephanenjokingugi.com

 <!---
 Kinjuriu/Kinjuriu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.